cdhogan/DFT-basics/3_CO/3_binding/README.md

      ```
 ## Using smearing

   2. Let's try next the C atom.
-Start with a standard input file:
+Start with a basic input file, in which we have simply removed the oxygen from co.scf.in:
      ```
      % cd ../C
      % pw.x < c.scf.in      [without output redirection]